 For over 30 years, Scott Aston has represented business organizations and owners in a myriad of industries, including manufacturing, real estate, healthcare, transportation and energy.
 His litigation experience is similarly diverse, spanning a wide range of complex business matters, including claims of deceptive trade practices, products liability, fraud, negligence, breach of contract, breach of fiduciary duty, unfair competition, theft of trade secrets, unfair employment practices and lender liability.
 Scott has been selected by Texas Monthly as a Texas Super Lawyers "Super Lawyer" (a Thomson Reuters business) every year since 2006.

 - Successful prosecution of a lawsuit brought in behalf of a shareholder and director of several affiliated, closely held corporations.
 Recovery was sought based on theories including fraud, breach of fiduciary duty and malicious suppression of dividends.
-During the second week of trial, the defendants agreed to a multimillion dollar settlement.
+During the second week of trial, the defendants agreed to a substantial settlement.

 - Successful defense of overseas and domestic corporations in wrongful death, products liability and personal injury claims.